Unicode Format

 Tips:

-You may override which file extensions are treated as HTML by Unifier from File | Preferences command.
+You may override which file extensions are treated as HTML by Unifier with File | Preferences command.
 Please read Preferences section for details.